postgres/postgres/contrib/pg_tde/documentation/docs/architecture/architecture.md

 Later decisions are made using a slightly modified Storage Manager (SMGR) API: when a database file is re-created with a different ID as a result of a `TRUNCATE` or a `VACUUM FULL` command, the newly created file inherits the encryption information and is either encrypted or not.

 ### WAL encryption

-!!! note
-    The WAL encryption feature is currently in beta and is not effective unless explicitly enabled.
-It is not yet production ready. **Do not enable this feature in production environments**.

 WAL encryption is controlled globally via a global GUC variable, `pg_tde.wal_encrypt`, that requires a server restart.